barryclark/jekyll-now/_posts/2016-11-21-update-with-amina-and-bear.md

 ---
 layout: post
-title: Update on Final Project w/ Amina & Bear!
+title: "Update on Final Project w/ Amina & Bear!"
 author:
-- akrlicevic
+- akay
-- bcarlson8582
+- bear
 publish: true
 ---
 With every popular video or writing written, there always comes an overeaction of its contents, and we call this